clndev/maps/README.md

 # maps
-Getting more comfortable with Typescript by playing around with the Google Maps API.
+Getting familiar with Typescript and playing around with the Google Maps API.